MagnusLoof/KarioMart/README.md

 So when the race is won, I reverse the saved laptimes and put them in a for loop where i -= i+1, Until you're at the last i.
 Lastly I just reversed the valeus again so I can display them in the proper order.
 This information is also available in the RaceManager.cs as a comment.

+I've also discussed a lot of ideas with my classmates on how to do certain things, in addition to looking at my previous projects.

+Magnus Lööf